manniwood/cl4pg/README.md

 Of course, Java lacks multiline string literals, so it's nicer to keep our SQL in standalone files.
-Let's assume we have a file named `sql/create_temp_users_table.sql` on our classpath, whose contents look like this:
+Let's assume we have a file named `sql/create_temp_users_table.sql` on our classpath
+(in 'src/main/resources' in your Java project if you are using the Maven project layout), whose contents look like this:

 ```SQL
 create temporary table users (